 This study highlights the fact that SWFs are a highly significant flood process in Switzerland.
-Unlike for fluvial flood hazards, there is no publicly available information about the hazard of SWFs up to date, in spite of the process's obvious relevance.

-Since SWFs can occur practically anywhere in the landscape, the more paramount it seems to have detailed information about local SWF hazards.
-Such information can help to make well-founded decisions by all different stakeholders, e.g. planning and installing appropriate property protections by house owners, applying measures to reduce overland flow generation on agricultural fields by local farmers, providing surface retention ponds by municipalities or amend regulations to prevent SWF

-5 damage by the federal government.
-However, as a first priority, SWFs in general and the influencing factors of SWFs in particular should be further studied, and, ultimately, better understood.
+Unlike for fluvial flood hazards, there is no publicly available up-to-date information about the hazard of SWFs, in spite of the process's obvious relevance.
+Since SWFs can occur practically anywhere in the landscape, it is paramount to have detailed information about local SWF hazards.
+Such information can help to make wellfounded decisions by all different stakeholders, e.g., planning and installing appropriate property protections by house owners, applying measures to reduce overland flow generation on agricultural fields by local farmers, providing surface retention ponds by municipalities or amending regulations to prevent SWF damage by the federal government.
+However, as a first priority, SWFs in general and the influencing factors of SWFs in particular should be further studied and, ultimately, better understood.

 As a first step in this direction, we propose that SWFs should not be regarded as an isolated process by itself.
 A better way is probably to extend our focus from rivers and lakes alone to hidden rivulets, covered drains, the sewer system, impervious areas, agricultural fields and headwaters, which all contribute to the generation of SWFs.
-Therefore, we should regard overland

-10 flow and ponding as an integrated part of our catchments.
+Therefore, we should regard overland flow and ponding as an integrated part of our catchments.
 In this manner we may start to understand the complex interlinked flood processes better in the future.

-7 Data availability
+Data availability.
 The data, on which this study is based, were provided by 15 different insurance companies.
-Each record contains confidential information such as the location (address and/or coordinates), claim date, associated loss etc. Due to privacy protection, the data are subjected to strict confidentiality and, thus, cannot be made accessible.
+Each record contains confidential information such as the location (address and/or coordinates), claim date and associated loss.
+Due to privacy protection, the data are subjected to strict confidentiality and, thus, cannot be made accessible.